g-lok/gs-dotfiles/README.md

 Also, this is using [Homebrew](https://brew.sh/) to install all of these apps.
 You're using Homebrew for installing and updating apps now, so learn to use it.

+### NOT ENOUGH OF YOU ARE USING THE TERMINAL

+I get it, you are a squishy little baby and the command line scares you.
+But the way forward to becoming NOT a squishy baby and a motorcyle riding killer assassin is to use the command line (Alaritty).
+Pick up [this book](https://a.co/d/bwIR32o) to learn everything you need to know.
+Just know that you aren't using `bash`, you are using `zsh`.

 ## What is this configuring?

 Great question, I love your diligence and enthusiasm.
 The configuration scripts are any file with an `.sh` extension under the `install.d/` folder, and `install.d/[your os]`.
 Everything in the script will be commented to tell you what it is doing.
 Review these files before running the `install.sh` script.